 It has easy to follow videos with great visuals and practical how-tos for everything that might come up.

-At only $19 it is such a good investment to help get your breastfeeding journey off on the right foot.
+At only $27 it is such a good investment to help get your breastfeeding journey off on the right foot – much cheaper than a lactation consultant!
 And if you are going to be pumping at work after your leave, Stacey also has an inexpensive course for that too, as well as one for Exclusive Pumpers!

 Looking for something that talks specifically about Breastfeeding Twins?
 Check out Twiniversity’s Online Breastfeeding Twins Course!